cloudera-labs/hms-mirror/README.md

                                                                            definitions that were
                                                                            added 'artificially' in
-                                                                           legacy Hive. (default: 2) -mao,--migrate-acid-only <arg>                                            Migrate ACID tables ONLY
-                                                                           (if strategy allows).
+                                                                           legacy Hive. (default: 2) -mao,--migrate-acid-only <artificial-bucket-threshold default:2>          Migrate ACID tables ONLY (if strategy allows).
                                                                            Optional:
                                                                            ArtificialBucketThreshold